titzer/student-projects/README.md

 Basic programming and scripting experience required, some familiarity with statistics.

 ## Completed (or mostly completed) projects

+### [Port Wizard's Fast Interpreter to JSC](PortWizardJSC.md) - C++, WebAssembly, high difficulty, moderate novelty

+This was already done by an intern on the JSC team!

 ### [Port Virgil to x86-64-darwin](PortVirgilX8664Darwin.md) - Virgil, low difficulty, low novelty, high priority